-Donors and volunteers will have the opportunity to wrap shoeboxes and fill them with simple household items.
+You can help by donating wrapped filled boxes and by helping to deliver the boxes to seniors.
 Examples include: a pocket calendar, address book, post-it notes, flashlight, sewing kits, jar grabber, alarm clock; fun items such as small stuffed animals, card games, crossword puzzles; toiletries and or other inexpensive gifts.
+An expanded list of items can be found here.
 We also ask that the box lids and bottoms are wrapped separately, so we may add a holiday greeting from ACCESS.

-“We hear so many wonderful responses from recipients,” said Nicki Bell, Access Senior Navigator, “responses like ‘I don’t get many presents at Christmas time, so I really appreciate your thoughtfulness and was delighted with all the practical items,’ and ‘Your thoughtful gift box brought a big smile to my face,’ and ‘Thank you so much for the great surprises… and the gift of kindness from all of you!’”
+“We hear so many wonderful responses from recipient,” said Nicki Bell, Access Senior Navigator.
+“Responses like ‘I don’t get many presents at Christmas time, so I really appreciate your thoughtfulness and was delighted with all the practical items,’ and ‘Your thoughtful gift box brought a big smile to my face,’ and ‘Thank you so much for the great surprises… and the gift of kindness from all of you!’”

 As the Community Action Agency of Jackson County, ACCESS has been helping Jackson County residents break the cycle of poverty since 1976.
 With a focus on education, ACCESS helps low-income families and seniors through economic crisis by guiding them through changes in habits to help them become self-sustaining.